Gear up for diving course in Bali, and explore yourself!

 It is said that as long as one lives, they will never cease to learn.
 That is if that person will wish to do so.
 Continuous learning is beneficial also when it comes to scuba diving.
-Here is why:

 When diving in the sea or any open water, which represents a wild environments that will never be fully controlled, you can never consider knowing everything or being able to automatically handle any kind of situation.

 In fact, there is a precious lesson to be learned in every single dive you make.
 Leaning as you go may bring you many valuable lessons.
-Nonetheless you should underestimate the value of the many certification scuba diving courses that are available nowadays.
-If diving is your passion then you should invest as much as possible in training & development – both theoretical and practical.
+Nonetheless you should underestimate the value of the many PADI scuba diving courses that are available nowadays.
+If scuba diving in Bali is your passion then you should invest as much as possible in training & development – both theoretical and practical.
 Also, never stop evaluating yourself and others you may dive with, supporting both self-development and the development of others.

 Learning to dive from and with a professional diving instructor is highly recommended because there are so many new skills you can learn this way.
-Find a reliable dive center and sign up for desired courses.
+Find a reliable dive center and sign up for desired diving courses.
 You will be amazed of how many things you can learn this way.
-Also, if you already went through a basic scuba diving course, there will always be the advanced diving courses with various specialties.
+Also, if you already went through a basic PADI open water diving course, there will always be the advanced diving courses with various specialties.
 All you need to do is find out where you can enjoy them.

-Learn more in PADI Course - Advanced open water diver.
+Learn more in: PADI Course - Advanced open water diver.

-Why you need these courses so much?
-Well, if you travel to some parts of the world to enjoy unique diving experiences, you might be surprised to see that many operators will not allow you to dive in certain conditions or in certain dive sites without some advanced training.
+Why you need these diving courses so much?
+Well, if you travel to some parts of the world to enjoy unique diving experiences, you might be surprised to see that many operators will not allow you to dive in certain conditions or in certain Bali dive sites without some advanced training.
 So why risk taking a trip for nothing, when you can get trained and enjoy scuba diving as you should?
 Also, there are so many amazing places to explore through scuba diving that it would be a shame not to see them, just because you don’t have the proper training or experience.

-When diving, too much confidence in your basic skills and arrogance are your enemy.
+When diving in Bali, too much confidence in your basic skills and arrogance are your enemy.
 There are many factors that could create unexpected situations.
 One of the scuba diving rules in any kind of emergency is stop – think – act.
 We would also add a personal but generally applicable rule – leave your ago at the door of the dive center.
 Water is an amazing element.
 Don’t expect to tame it.
-You should always be prepared, through training and constant learning, how to manage the aspects of diving, together with handling all sort of unexpected situations.
-Also, when diving, do not try to do more than what you learned or dive in conditions for which you haven’t been trained for.
+You should always be prepared, through diving training and constant learning, how to manage the aspects of diving, together with handling all sort of unexpected situations.
+Also, when diving in Bali, do not try to do more than what you learned or dive in conditions for which you haven’t been trained for.
 You risk putting your and your buddy’s safety in danger if you do so.

-Scuba diving is great fun and even the necessary training is an exciting activity.
+Scuba diving in Bali is great fun and even the necessary training is an exciting activity.
 But do not take it lightly, because your approach is what can make a huge difference later when diving in the open water.